bitcoinerlab/web/src/guides/miniscriptVault.md

 ## Spending the Transaction using a PSBT

 If the corresponding UTXO has been funded, we can proceed to show how to spend the transaction.
-As explained earlier, there are two ways to spend the transaction - by waiting for the expiration of the time-lock or by using the analogy of a "Panic Button".
+As explained earlier, there are two ways to spend the transaction - by waiting for the expiration of the timelock or by using the analogy of a "Panic Button".
 This behavior can be controlled with the `EMERGENCY_RECOVERY` variable:

 ```typescript
 Log(`Successfully funded.
 Now let's spend the funds.`);